kevyang1004/technology-course/README.md

 ## Resources

-Check the wiki for resources you should check if you're struggling with a concept or an exercise.
+Check the wiki for resources you can use if you're struggling with a concept or an exercise.